The CarePrecise Reference Database of U.S. Healthcare Providers

 No record-linkage system can promise 100% match accuracy (unless 100% accurate common unique identifiers (CUI) are present in each data source).
 Where no CUI is available across all sources, record linkage processing must account for thousands, even millions, of variables, depending on the specific project.
 Match accuracy is measured in terms of false positives (the system claiming a match that is not really a match) and false negatives (the system failing to catch a match).
-QoRelate uses multiple record-linkage methodologies to bring accuracy on non-unique identifier projects to within 0.004% (four one-thousands of a percent) in false positives and 0.0003 (three ten-thousandths of one percent) on false negatives, depending on the project specifics.
-Further, the accuracy of the base data affects the ultimate usefulness and accuracy of matches.
-No objective level of match accuracy can be guaranteed, since each record linkage project relies in large part on the quality and accuracy of the base data—a set of variables that eludes objective measurement in most cases, even though processing aggressively conforms errors and variations in the data.
+Understandably, reducing false positives is the priority, since it is better to have no match than to falsely attribute a provider's records.
+The accuracy of the base data affects the ultimate usefulness and accuracy of matches, but QoRelate standardizes the many different ways that a practice address or company name may have been entered.
+Read more about healthcare provider data accuracy...

 Putting the Linkage in Your Hands